francheska-guzman/francheskaguzman.io/readme.md

 ## <a name="description">Description</a>

-A collection of some projects I have been working on.
+A collection of some projects I have been working on, and my most updated resume.

 ## <a name="technologies">Technologies used</a>